 FDCSD Names October Students and Employee of the Month

-October 7, 2019, Fort Dodge, IA- The Fort Dodge Community School District is pleased to announce its students and employees of the month for October.
+October 4, 2021, Fort Dodge, IA- The Fort Dodge Community School District is pleased to announce its students and employee of the month for October.
 This program recognizes one elementary, one middle school and one high school student, as well as one staff member monthly for exceeding expectations.

 Ruthie Vinson is the Elementary Student of the Month.
 Jason Drew nominated Vinson.
 He said Vinson is a natural leader.
 She follows expectations every day and her example is what many other students follow.
 She has a willingness to learn and help others in her class that is unmatched.
 She shows empathy and kindness to all her classmates and is respectful of all adults in the room.
 She puts others before herself and is the type of person who goes out of her way to help others be successful.
 Drew concluded by saying, “Ruthie is a great scholar, but an even better friend to everyone around her.
 As a para who works in all four third grade classrooms, she shines.
 The person she is really stands out and she is a great role model to those around her.”
 She is the daughter of Nick and Jennifer Vinson.

 Dakota Pommer is the Middle School Student of the Month.
 The 8 Blue staff team nominated Pommer.
 They said Pommer is always on task, completes her work fully and on time, and is respectful to other students and staff.
 She has a positive attitude that others notice.
 She is kind and helps students who need assistance in class.
 They concluded by saying, “Dakota shows positive character.
 She is willing to help others and strives to improve herself and those around her.”
 She is the daughter of Cody and Stephanie Pommer.